ker2x/DearDiary/Writerside/topics/pma.md

 - it's easy to guess what's going to happens if you execute it. it will destroy/replace your kernel32.dll
 - Opening the Entry Point in IDA.
 Nothing unusual, it appears to be some standard init.
-- Before exiting, it call a sub, which should be our WinMain and the var pushed before the call should be our usual args.
+- Before exiting, it calls a sub, which should be our WinMain and the var pushed before the call should be our usual args.

 ```
 ...